ttscoff/bunch/bunch-files/commands.md

 `(sleep display)` will sleep the display.

 `(sleep screensaver)` will start the screen saver, also locking your machine if you have that set up in System Preferences.

+### __Awake__ Commands {#awake}

+`(awake)` will keep your Screensaver from activating and your display from sleeping.
+If you specify an interval in the format `XhXmXs` (e.g. `2h` or `1h30m`) then Bunch will stop keeping your machine awake after that period of time.
+Any running `awake` command will be terminated when the Bunch is closed or the application is quit.

+If the application should happen terminate unexpectedly, the `awake` command may continue running in the background.
+In this case, just launch Bunch again and run `Close Items In...` for the Bunch containing the `awake` command.

 ## Reversing Commands {#reversingcommands}